syncfusion-content/blazor-docs/blazor/common/how-to/configure-blazor-component-in-bunit-testing.md

 documentation: ug
 ---

-# How to Configure Syncfusion&reg; Blazor Component in bUnit Testing
+# How to Configure Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Component in bUnit Testing

-This section explains how to configure Syncfusion&reg; Blazor component in bUnit testing.
+This section explains how to configure Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor component in bUnit testing.

 ## Configure bUnit with xUnit Test Project